-Lila H. Simpson
+Lila H. Swann

 I’m a native of Eastern North Carolina – Morehead City, to be exact.
 A coastal town almost identical to Beaufort.
 I was lucky to have a mom and grandparents who provided me a wonderful childhood.
 Many days were spent enjoying the saltwater and sandbars of Bogue Sound.